8 Symptoms of MS Relapse: How To Know if You’re Having a Flare | MyMSTeam

 • A squeezing feeling around your midsection

 Pain may occur as nerve cells in your brain, spinal cord, or other parts of your body are damaged.
-MS can also cause tightening or stiffening of the muscles, which may lead to pain.
+MS can also cause tightening or stiffening of muscles, which may lead to pain.

 Medications, medical devices, massage, acupuncture, and yoga may help reduce pain.
 Physical therapy or occupational therapy may also help prevent new symptoms of pain.